Symmetric Subgroup Actions on Isotropic Grassmannians: Introduction

-We show in Example \ref{flag-diff-orbit} that $\widetilde f$ is not necessarily injective.
-So the $H$-orbit of a flag in ${\mc F}'_G$ may not be uniquely determined by the $H$-orbits of subspaces in this flag.
-Example \ref{flag-diff-orbit} also indicates that $\widetilde f$ is not necessarily surjective. \\ \commentout{ However, for any isotropic flags $F=\{S_1\subset \cdots\subset S_t\}$ and $F'=\{S_1'\subset\cdots\subset S_t'\}$ in ${\mc F}'_G$, if $S_i$ and $S_i'$ are not in the same $H$-orbit for certain $i\in\{1,2,\cdots,t\}$, then $F$ and $F'$ are definitely not in the same $H$-orbit.
-So $\widetilde f$ is a very useful tool for the study of $H$-orbits in ${\mc F}'_G$. } \\ We shall elaborate a little bit on the motivation of this paper.
+Our view point is purely algebraic.
+We derive our theorem by analyzing the simultaneous isometry of a set of subspaces using the tools presented in \cite[Theorem 5.3]{H}.
+It is unclear yet how our parametrization should be identified with the Matsuki-Springer parametrization \cite{bh, Ma1, Ma2, Sp}.

+The $H$-orbits on isotropic Grassmannians play an important role in explicit construction of automorphic $L$-functions \cite{gpr}.
+The main motivation of this paper comes from representation theory.
 Recall that functions on isotropic Grassmannian $\Gr_G(r)$ can be used to define certain degenerate principal series $I_P(v)$.
 The representation $I_P(v)$ is one of the most intensively studied series of representations.
-In case $G/P$ is the Lagrangian Grassmannian and $G$ the symplectic group, a preliminary investigation by the first author, gives a branching law for the unitary $I_P(v)|_{H}$ (\cite{com, ind}).
-This branching law is multiplicity free and yields a Howe type $L^2$-correspondence (~\cite{howe79}, ~\cite{howe}) between unitary representations of $G_1$ and unitary representations of $G_2$ .
+In case $G/P$ is the Lagrangian Grassmannian and $G$ the symplectic group, a preliminary investigation by the second author gives a branching law for the unitary $I_P(v)|_{H}$ \cite{com, ind}.
+This branching law is multiplicity free and yields a Howe type $L^2$-correspondence \cite{howe79, howe} between certain unitary representations of $G_1$ and certain unitary representations of $G_2$ .
 So the remaining question is to see if the degenerate principal series in other cases will decompose in a similar fashion when restricted to $H$.
-A first step is to understand how $H$ acts on $\Gr_G(r)$, in particular how $H$ acts on the open orbits in $\Gr_G(r)$.
-This is what is done in this paper.
-We hope to discuss the branching law of the degenerate principal series with respect to $H$ in a future paper.
+A first step is to understand how $H$ acts in $\Gr_G(r)$, in particular how $H$ acts on the open orbits in $\Gr_G(r)$.
+The question of the structure of the open orbits is answered in Corollaries \ref{symplectic:open}, \ref{O(C)-max-orbit}, \ref{O-max-orbit}, \ref{thm:U-max-orbit}.